Envq/LinkedList/README.md

 ## Getting Started

-This code was be tested on Ubuntu 18.04 with GCC
+This code was tested on Ubuntu 18.04 with GCC

 ### Dependencies